inpsyde/modularity/docs/Package.md

 The `Package::boot()` method can be called on already built package.

-The following, is for example a valid unit test code:
+For example, the following is a valid unit test code:

 ```php
 $plugin = plugin()->build();